Textualize/textual/docs/guide/CSS.md

 The `background: green` is only applied to the Button underneath the mouse cursor.
 When you move the cursor away from the button it will return to its previous background color.

-Here are some other such pseudo classes:
+Here are some other pseudo classes:

 - `:focus` Matches widgets which have input focus.
 - `:focus-within` Matches widgets with a focused a child widget.